-Research shows that children with delayed language benefit from effective, targeted support.
+Research shows that children with poor language skills benefit from effective, targeted support.
 Evaluations of targeted language programmes have shown that:

-Children aged 4-7 made on average between 9 and 18 months progress in their spoken language following a ten week intervention.
+- Children aged 4-7 years made on average between 9 and 18 months progress in their spoken language skills following a ten week intervention.

-As part of the requirement for all staff to support the needs of children and young people with special educational needs and disabilities (SEND), these adaptations should be part of everyday practice in a classroom.
+There is a requirement for all staff to support the needs of children and young people with special educational needs and disabilities (SEND).
+So, these adaptations should be part of everyday practice in the classroom.

-There is evidence to indicate that education staff supporting children with targeted support for their delayed language can be effective, but that they should have sufficient training and skills in order to deliver language interventions.
+There is evidence to indicate that education staff putting targeted support in place for children with poor spoken language can be effective.
+However, staff need sufficient training and coaching to develop their skills in delivering language interventions.
 This paper sets out the issues.